Awesome-neos145/Simple-Java-App-Builder/README.md

 # Simple-Java-App-Builder
 Building java apps.
 Simplified.

-Command to run your app again: java "Put your java app name here..."
+Command to run your app again: "java Put your java app name here..."
+With quotes and replace "Put your java app name here" with your app name.

 Go to releases to download.